psyraxaus/Prosim2GSX/memory-bank/progress.md

    - ✅ Configuration window with settings
    - ✅ Status indicators for connections
    - ✅ Log display for monitoring operations
+   - ✅ EFB-style UI with custom controls and navigation

 ### Additional Features